KnowledgeLab/IC2S2_Datathon/README.md

 [Document Type] This is the type of the newspaper article--These will vary by newspaper article.
 Some of the most common types in this metadata file are: News, Blogs, Feature, Obituary, Opinions, Editorial...

-US Newsstream Month-Level All
+- US Newsstream Month-Level All

 This set of csv files includes all of the available publication titles within US Newsstream and all of the word counts for each article.
 This dataset was created by selecting all newspaper articles (https://about.proquest.com/en/products-services/nationalsnews_shtml/) which have the term 'covid' in the full text.
 The possible date range is from January 1st, 2019 to July 12th, 2022.

-How to cite this dataset:

-ProQuest, TDM Studio US Newsstream Dataset, [Unpublished Raw Data].
-ProQuest Part of Clarivate

 click [here](./Data_2_Meta_Business) for more details.